filt3rek/hscript-template/README.md

 	Company 1
 	Company 2
 ```
-## Sign and keywords customization
+## Delimiter and keywords customization
 We can also customize the *sign* used to delimitate expressions and the *keywords*.
 ```
 var parser 			= new Parser();